Top-5: The World's Best Beaches is written by Camilla Egeborg Møller

 During the day the Africans run breasts around and harvest seaweed in shallow water.
 The seaweed fields are used to produce soap and other beauty products.

 The locals are extremely sweet, and they are used to visits from Denmark.

 There are small reed huts where you can get a massage.
 There are also fun guys on the beach who would like to sell you colorful kangaroos - the traditional clothing item among women in Tanzania.

 3. Cinnamon Bay, St. John, US Virgin Islands

 All beaches in the past U.S. Virgin Islands should be on this list.
 On the island of St. John you will find Cinnamon Bay.
-The island is real chill and not very touristy, and although there are many crabs, the beach is beautiful.
+The island is real chill mode and not very touristy, and although there are many crabs, the beach is beautiful.

 The water is some of the clearest I have seen and the bay frames the beach and screens for waves.
 It was also in the Virgin Islands that I was lucky enough to get myself a snorkel selfie with several sea turtles.

 4. Thailand: Klong Prao, Koh Chang